NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 ## Framerate Lower than Tickrate

 When the framerate is lower than the tickrate, there will be more ticks than frames.
-Therefore, two or more ticks need to use the same input for one frame.
+Therefore, two or more ticks need to use the same input of one frame.
 Not handling this can cause the player character to move slower during very low FPS.

 There are two ways to handle this issue: